revenge-mod/revenge-bundle/README.md

 ### Alternative method / Other platforms

 > [!IMPORTANT]
-> While Revenge is platform-agnostic, there is no guarantee it will always work on other platforms. we do not have a device to test the changes I've made, so feel free to report issues if you encounter them.
+> While Revenge is platform-agnostic, there is no guarantee it will always work on other platforms. we do not have a device to test the changes we've made, so feel free to report issues if you encounter them.

 1. Install [Vendetta](https://github.com/vendetta-mod/Vendetta)
 2. Head to **Settings > General** under the **Vendetta** section